higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 # Running R from the UNIX Command Line {#cmd-line}

 ## What is the UNIX Command line?
-The command line is a simple Terminal window with a prompt at which you can type commands, And do primitive but powerful things to your files.
+The command line is a very basic Terminal window with a prompt at which you can type commands, And do primitive but powerful things to your files.
 The UNIX computing environment was developed in the 1960s, and is still beloved and fetishized by brogrammers, who believe you are not truly a programmmer if you can't code from the command line.
 This is silly.
 <br><br>
 The major attraction to UNIX in the 1960s is that it was much better than punch cards.
 Which isn't saying much.
-We have had 60 years of software advancement and user interface improvements, so we really should not have to put up with the inherent user hostility of the UNIX environment.
+We have had 60 years of software advancement and user interface improvements, so we (most of time) should not have to put up with the inherent user hostility of the UNIX environment.
 <br><br>
 UNIX is an early operating system, which is built around a 'kernel' which executes operating system commands, and a 'shell' which interprets your commands and sends them to the kernel for execution.
 The most common shell these days is named 'bash', which is a silly recursive brogrammer joke.
 You will sometimes see references to shell scripts or shell or bash programming.
 These are the same thing as command line programming.
 <br><br>
 UNIX is a common under-the-hood language across many computers today, as the Apple iOS is built on top of UNIX, and the various versions of the LinuxOS are built on a UNIX-like kernel, with a similar command shell.
 <br><br>
 The command line is often the least common denominator between different pieces of open-source software that were not designed to work together.
 It can occasionally be helpful to build a data pipeline from mismatched parts.
- However, there is a lot of low-quality user-hostile command line work involved to get it done, often referred to as "command-line bullshittery".
-This is a common bottleneck that slows scientific productivity, and there is a vigorous discussion of it on the interwebs [here](https://pg.ucsd.edu/command-line-bullshittery.htm) and [here (counterpoint)](https://medium.com/@eytanadar/on-the-value-of-command-line-bullshittery-94dc19ec8c61).
+ However, there is a lot of low-quality user-hostile command line work involved to get it done, commonly referred to as "command-line bullshittery".
+This is a common bottleneck that slows scientific productivity, and there is a vigorous discussion of it on the interwebs [here](https://pg.ucsd.edu/command-line-bullshittery.htm) and [here (a counterpoint)](https://medium.com/@eytanadar/on-the-value-of-command-line-bullshittery-94dc19ec8c61).
 Essentially, some argue that it is largely a waste of time and effort, while others see it as a valuable learning experience, like doing least squares regression by hand with a pencil.
 <br><br>
 Running R from the command line is a bit like spending a day tuning your car's engine by yourself.
 There is a case to be made that this will improve the efficiency and performance of your car, but it is also usually more efficient to pay someone else to do it, unless you are a car expert with a lot of free time.